mbentley/docker-omada-controller/README.md

 In order to ensure that the container does not attempt to use excessive amounts of CPU or memory, it is strongly suggested that you set resource constraints on your container.
 The examples do not specifically have those set as the values you set may depend on your system's available resources.
 A safe starting point, which I personally use, is the `docker run...` equivalent of `--cpus 2 --memory 4g --memory-swap 5g`.
 Adapt this for whatever method you use whether it's `docker run...`, `docker compose`, k8s manifests, or the Helm chart.

+If you wish to modify the default JVM arguments of `-Xms128m -Xmx1024m` to something else, you can do so by utilizing the `_JAVA_OPTIONS` environment variable.
+See the [Low Resource Systems](KNOWN_ISSUES.md#low-resource-systems) section of the known issues for more details.

 ### Controller Backups

 While you can take backups of your controller by making a copy of the persistent data, the chance of data corruption exists if you do so while the container is running as there is a database used for persistence.
 The best way to take backups is to use the automatic backup capabilities within the controller itself.
 Go to `Settings` > `Maintenance` > `Backup` and scroll down to `Auto Backup` to enable and configure the feature.
 These backups can be restored as a part of the installation process on a clean controller install.
 If you do not see `Settings` > `Maintenance`, you may be drilled down into a sites' configuration.
 Make sure you're in the Global view as settings that impact the controller as a whole, like backups, are in that Global view.